 Everybody – Portraits of every human on Earth

-After close to ten months (October, 2015), Everybody consists of about 220 portraits from seven countries on two continents.
-They are all made the same way: A medium close up showing head and shoulders, with a narrow depth of field (shot at f/2.8).
+All portraits have the same format: A medium close up showing head and shoulders, with a narrow depth of field (shot at f/2.8).
 All are captioned with the year, city and country of the portrait, but no other information.

 If the portraits are truly successful, they might help “explain man to man” (as the photographer Edward Steichen said) – show that we are all fundamentally alike, or at least recognisable to each other.
-But whatever they communicate, they offer a glimpse of another human being somewhere on earth.
-Everybody has a story, and that story is almost always interesting.
+But whatever they communicate, they do offer a glimpse of another human being somewhere on earth.

-*) Impossible not just because of the approximately 7,3 billion living humans, but because the population grows by around 220.000 persons every day.
+*) Impossible, not just because the current global population numbers approximately 7,3 billion, but because it grows by about 220.000 persons daily.
 Even a lifetime of dedicated work wouldn’t amount to much more than a single day’s increase in population.
 Check the current world population at United States Census Bureau’s U.S. and World Population Clock.